brettz9/webappfind/docs/User-Guide.md

 ----
 TODO: Update this section and integrate

+String (or if not passing anything and just want executable to open a URL)

 WebAppFind is triggered through command line arguments passed to a WebExtensions browser (or Chrome) and handled by the WebAppFind add-on.